cdevents/presentations/cdCon-2022/devops-metrics-through-cdevents/presentation.marp.md

 -->

 <!-- Notes

-- 4+ slides, one or more per metric.
-- For each metric show a demo and/or example CDEvents relevant for the metric and/or diagram.
-- Spend some time on the data in events, discuss how it can be used to correlate events.
+Let's now dive into each metric, to see which CDEvent types and data can be used to produce the data required.

 Andrea
 -->